 Response #4: “I tried it already and it didn’t work”

-The final example response is that you tried Google AdWords and it didn’t work.
+The final example response is that you tried Google Ads and it didn’t work.
 This may well be a valid reason, but it depends greatly on how you tried.
-In my experience auditing hundreds of AdWords accounts, I find that most businesses do not have the ad campaigns set up properly and are wasting money unnecessarily.
+In my experience auditing hundreds of Google Ads accounts, I find that most businesses do not have their campaigns set up properly and are wasting money unnecessarily.

-If you tried AdWords already, then I urge you to review your campaign using our Google AdWords Checklist.
+If you tried Google Ads already, then I urge you to review your campaign using our Google Ads Checklist.
 It’s possible your campaigns were not set up correctly and with a few tweaks you could be on your way to a profitable ad campaign.